The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Introduction

-Theoretically, ridesourcing possesses various benefits in enhancing the efficiency, accessibility, and sustainability of urban mobility \citep{jin2018ridesourcing}.
+Theoretically, ridesourcing presents various benefits in enhancing the efficiency, accessibility, and sustainability of urban mobility \citep{jin2018ridesourcing}.
 First, ridesourcing may help reduce private car dependency because it provides an on-demand, door-to-door, accessible, and affordable alternative to private cars.
-Second, ridesourcing has a promising potential to curtail vehicle miles traveled (VMT) and improve vehicle occupancy.
-Through deploying large-scale high-efficient dispatching algorithms, ridesourcing can reduce idle miles (those traveled with no passengers), which is a major concern for on-demand travel services.
-On the other hand, ridesplitting, a special version of ridesourcing, can enable travelers to share their rides by dynamically matching multiple travelers with overlapped trip routes, thereby increasing car occupancy and reducing the overall VMT.
+Second, ridesourcing has a promising potential to curtail vehicle miles traveled (VMT), energy use, and vehicle fleet size required, as well as improve vehicle occupancy.
+By deploying large-scale efficient dispatching algorithms, ridesourcing can reduce idle miles (those traveled with no passengers), which is a major concern for on-demand travel services.
+Meanwhile, ridesplitting, a special version of ridesourcing, can enable travelers to share their rides by dynamically matching them with overlapping trip routes, thereby increasing car occupancy and reducing the overall VMT.
 Third, ridesourcing may have complementary and supplementary effects on public transit.
-In favor of the complementary effects, ridesourcing is able to cope with the first/last mile problems in public transit by providing convenient connections to the stations.
-In favor of the supplementary effects, ridesourcing can serve the time and place with poor public transit services (e.g., in the suburban area and at midnight) and thus improve urban mobility \citep{wang2019ridesourcing,beojone2021inefficiency,zhu2022comprehensive,dean2021spatial,shaheen2016mobility}
+In favor of the former, ridesourcing is able to cope with the first/last mile problems in public transit by providing convenient connections to stations.
+In favor of the latter, ridesourcing can serve the time and place with poor public transit services (e.g., in the suburban area and at midnight), thereby improving urban mobility \citep{wang2019ridesourcing,zhu2022comprehensive,dean2021spatial,shaheen2016mobility}